bitovi/bitops/docs/contributing/development.md

 This script orchestrates the order in which BitOps tools are deployed and configured.
 If you are adding a plugin that will require a specific ordering (e.g `before ansible but after terraform`), `deploy.sh` is where you can add in your plugin's entrypoint into the BitOps lifecycle.

 #### `bitops/scripts/deploy/`
-This directory contains plugin scripts which allow for changing how certain commands are executed for your plugin.
-Your entry point can remain the same in `deploy.sh` but you can customize how commands are executed, e.g `terraform-apply` vs. `terraform-destroy`.
+This directory contains scripts which common to all plugins.

 #### `bitops/scripts/bitops-config/`
 This directory contains base scripts that assist with parsing and converting the standard BitOps schema format.
 Check the included `README.md` within the bitops-config directory for examples.